SuvanshShukla/hcai-llm-api/readme.md

 pip list
 ```

-Make sure that the following are present:
+From the output make sure that the following are present:
 - fastapi      x.x.x
 - torch        x.x.x
 - transformers x.x.x